Hancho2009/Sc2HotkeyData/readme.md

 A work in progress

 With the Casc Viewer from http://www.zezula.net/en/casc/main.html
-You can open the SC2Data folder located at your Starcraft 2 install location i.e.:
-CascView.exe "C:\Program Files (x86)\StarCraft II\SC2Data"
+You can open the SC2Data folder located at your Starcraft 2 install location i.e.: commandline CascView.exe "C:\Program Files (x86)\StarCraft II\SC2Data"
-from campaigns and mods folder comes the files from the data folder.
+From the campaigns and mods folders comes the files for the Sc2HotkeyData\data folder.

 ButtonData.xml and UnitData.xml are from the base.sc2data\GameData folders.
 GameHotkeys.txt are from the enus.sc2data\LocalizedData folders.